-If a pupil does not attend on a day when the school is open for instruction, his/her nonattendance will be recorded by the class teacher.
+If a pupil does not attend on a day when the school is open for instruction, his/her non-attendance will be recorded by the class teacher.
 The roll call is taken at 10am each morning.
 Any pupil not present will be marked absent for the day.
-A note from parents/guardians is required to explain each absence.
-Such notes will be retained by the school secretary.
-Early departures are recorded through the use of a logbook kept in the office.
+The school uses Aladdin Connect to ensure that Early departures are recorded through the use of a logbook kept in the office.